-- 86. Plaintiff repeats and realleges the prior allegations as fully set forth herein. - 87.
-Under Virginia Code § 8.2-314, a merchant that sells goods impliedly warrants that the goods are merchantable; i.e., that the goods will pass without objection in the trade under the contract description; that the goods are fit for the ordinary purposes for which such goods are used; and, that the goods are adequately contained, packaged, and labeled as the agreement requires. - 88.
-The food that Defendant manufactured, distributed, supplied, and sold was objectionable because it contained Listeria. - 89.
-In manufacturing, distributing, supplying, and selling the contaminated food, Defendant breached the implied warranties as described above. - 90.
-As a direct and proximate result of the breach of implied warranties by Defendant, Plaintiff was caused to suffer serious injuries; has suffered bodily pain and mental anguish; has suffered, and will suffer, in the future pain of body and mind; has incurred, and will continue to incur, medical and related expenses; and has suffered, and will suffer, other damages.
+- 87. Plaintiff repeats and realleges the prior allegations as fully set forth herein. - 88.
+Under Virginia Code § 8.2-314, a merchant that sells goods impliedly warrants that the goods are merchantable; i.e., that the goods will pass without objection in the trade under the contract description; that the goods are fit for the ordinary purposes for which such goods are used; and, that the goods are adequately contained, packaged, and labeled as the agreement requires. - 89.
+The food that Defendant manufactured, distributed, supplied, and sold was objectionable because it contained Listeria. - 90.
+In manufacturing, distributing, supplying, and selling the contaminated food, Defendant breached the implied warranties as described above.

+91. As a direct and proximate result of the breach of implied warranties by Defendant, Decedent was caused to suffer serious injuries and death, bodily pain and mental distress, and pain of body and mind, and further caused her to incur medical and related expenses, and as a further direct and proximate result of the breach of implied warranties by Defendant, Decedent's surviving wrongful-death beneficiaries have suffered extreme damages as described herein.